Allegany County schools place 11 on Class 1A All-State teams

 Allegany's Blake Powell was chosen at punter.

-The Maryland Football Foundation announced the consensus all-state team on Friday, however, no area players were selected.
+The Maryland Football Foundation announced the consensus all-state team on Friday, however, no 1A players were selected.

+The consensus team is mostly made up of private school and Class 4A players.